Far-left politics: Early history

 Societies resembling communist society have been postulated throughout human history, and many have been proposed as the earliest socialist or communist ideas.
 The ideas of Plato have been described as an early type of socialism.
 In medieval Europe, some philosophers argued that Jesus believed in shared ownership of property and that the hierarchy of the Catholic Church was contrary to his teachings.
 This included the Taborites, who attempted to create a social structure that resembled a communist society.
 Numerous emancipation movements have occurred throughout history, including slave rebellions and peasant revolts.

 Early examples of communist societies in fiction include Utopia by Thomas More, which proposed a society without personal property, and The City of the Sun by Tommaso Campanella, which proposed a society without the family unit.

-Far-left politics comes from the left-wing of the left–right political spectrum, which developed during the French Revolution.
+Far-left politics comes from the left wing of the left–right political spectrum, which developed during the French Revolution.
 Classical/historical far-left politics encompasses a range of classical radical ideologies that advocate for political change.
 While the modern far-left tends to be socialist, the classical far-left is ultra-radical, such as Hébertists during the French Revolution and Estrema Radicale in the Kingdom of Italy.
-Historical far-left ideologies include republicanism, today not necessarily limited to radical left-wing politics, but at a time when the majority of countries in Europe and around the world adopted monarchy, centre-left supported constitutional monarchism, and republicans were classified as "far-left".
+Historical far-left ideologies included republicanism; while not necessarily limited to radical left-wing politics today, it was classified as "far-left" during the period when monarchy was the global norm.
+At that time, the centre-left typically supported constitutional monarchy, leaving those advocating for a republic at the extreme end of the political spectrum.

 Modern far-left politics developed from support for socialism.
 This can be traced to Europe and North America in the late 18th century, when industrialisation and political upheaval caused discontent among the working class.
 Socialists were those who objected to the changing social and economic structures associated with industrialisation, in that they promoted individualism over collectivism and that they created wealth for some but not for others, creating economic inequality.